Purdue-CS193/homework-0-sethbuening/index.md

+# Seth Buening's First CS193 Homework

+## Favorite Things About CS193
+- Learning about the terminal and linux
+- Github is overpowered
+- It is taught by incredible, astounding people

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.